 Stir the tahini, garlic and cumin into the yoghurt until you have a creamy, thick consistency.
 Gently mix in ½ cup of chick-peas, along with your salt.
-(If you’re using canned chick-peas, rinse them off and bring to a boil for a couple of minutes, before draining and incorporating.)
+(If you’re using canned chick-peas, rinse them off and bring them to a boil in fresh water for a couple of minutes before draining and incorporating.)

 For the top